 Unique Features: For unique features, Pocket Casts is focused on helping listeners consume as much content as possible with minimal distractions.
 With features like Playback Speed which changes the play speed from anywhere between 0.5 to 3x, you can power through long episodes in less time.
 They also offer Trim Silence which cuts silences from episodes so you can finish them faster which saves you hours of playback time, without changing the natural pace of episodes.
 They also have integrated Volume Boost which turns up the volume of episodes, without changing your device volume and reduces background noise, so your favorites sound better than ever and your podcast listening experience can be truly unique.
 And while all these are great features to offer, they could simply be alleviated by entrusting your audio to someone who can offer a better post-production process.
 They also offer filter options to organize and categorize the content as well as queue features to get yourself all lined up for the next listen.

 Overview: Another platform worthy of a review is Podchaser.
-While Podchaser is not a directory where you will either post your content as a podcaster, or consume the content as a listener, it offers a unique service to podcasts that nobody is really offering.
+While Podchaser is not a directory where you will either post your content as a podcaster, or consume the content as a listener, it offers a unique service to podcasts as one of the most comprehensive podcast databases.
+They use their database to power several other features, designed for both podcasters, podcast fans, podcast advertisers, and public relations professionals.
 Dubbed as the IMDB of podcasts, Podchaser is the ultimate podcast database that lets you keep up to date with your favorite podcasts, rate and review individual episodes and podcasts, as well as create curated lists of podcasts and join a growing community of podcast enthusiasts.

+If you have a podcast, you should definitely claim it on Podchaser for free.
+This makes it way easier for listeners to find you.
 They note that, “We’re building Podchaser to be your go-to podcast database and discovery tool.
 Our goal is to make it easy for you to provide feedback about the podcasts you love and easily discover podcasts you’ll soon love.”
-They are currently in beta and are welcoming feedback on any features or bugs that need improving as they look to roll out additional features in the months ahead.
-Features like the ability to follow and review podcasters, interacting with other users, browsing user profiles and claiming podcast pages are all on the docket for future improvements.
-Plus, they’re Louisville natives like the Resonate team, so what’s not to love!?
+Plus, they’re Louisville natives like the Resonate team, so what’s not to love?

 Overview: Breaker is proud to call themselves “The Social Podcast App.”
 And the title is well deserved.
 Their “Activity” page offers intuitive ways to find your own current friends and also to connect to new “recommended tastemakers.”
 Their “Profile” page feels like a social media app, but the rest of the app is just a well-designed podcast directory, including a new-episodes page, library, search, and activity page.